 As smooth as leather gloves can be, their pores and grains provide a measure of friction when “gripped” against an object or rock.

 In addition, the gloves have different sheaths or openings for each finger and thumb.
 They can handle the steering wheel.
-These gloves also help you feel comfortable and bring comfort to your hands.
+These types of driving gloves also help you feel comfortable and bring comfort to your hands.
 They fit tightly and do not conflict with the movements of the palms.
 The increased grip provides greater stability and increased protection at high speeds

-History of driving gloves:
+History of Driving Gloves:

 The driving glove made its debut in the 1890s.
 The steering wheels were made of uncovered brass.
 Car interior heating was not possible since both vehicles were convertible.
 Also, the exposed metal steering wheel would be cold in the hands during the winter and possibly sweaty in the summer.
 In the case of wooden steering wheels, gloves could shield the driver’s hands from splinters.